Guide to Vision Insurance

 Why is vision insurance important?

-Scheduling regular eye exams help your doctor identify vision correction needs and early stages of eye diseases.
-Vision insurance reduces the cost of regular eye exams, saves you money on vision correction (like buying new glasses and contacts), and can help alleviate some of the costs from expensive eye surgery.
+Scheduling regular eye exams helps your doctor identify vision correction needs and early stages of eye diseases.
+Vision insurance reduces the cost of regular eye exams, saves you money on vision correction, and it can alleviate some of the costs associated with procedures.